With Treatment

 Services provided:

-Avera Saint Lukes Avera Addiction Care Center is a residential rehabilitation center in Aberdeen, SD that is situated in the 57401 zip code.
-It includes residential detoxification, intensive outpatient treatment program and regular outpatient treatment.
+Avera Saint Lukes Avera Addiction Care Center is an inpatient rehab center in Aberdeen, South Dakota that is situated in the 57401 zip code.
+It provides outpatient day treatment, intensive outpatient treatment services and outpatient services.
 Avera Saint Lukes Avera Addiction Care Center provides services to women and men.

 Address: 305 South State Street, Aberdeen, SD 57401 in Brown County